ribanez7/eltiempo/README.md

 # Eltiempo

+Before checking the api client, I thought that week predictions should take from monday to sunday of the current week.
+That's why I focused on how to deal with the proper dates, using active_support date utils and passing start and until dates.
+After that, I realised that the api we are using doesn't allow this kind of operations, and that for the week predictions you have to think on today plus 7 days.
+So from commit 0e961dc, anything has been reduced to the only possible actions we get from tiempo.com.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/eltiempo`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem